valeriepatu9/ece-devops-2020-fall/modules/7-container-orchestration/content.md

 **Requirements for Container-Based applications:**

-- to manage containers
+- manage containers
-- to ensure that there is no downtime (SLA requirement)
+- ensure that there is no downtime (SLA requirement)

 **Container orchestration tools provide:**